ReXT3D/Voron-Mods/README.md

 # Voron-Mods
- Modifications & tweaks to my Voron 2.4
+ Modifications, tweaks and experiments on my Voron 2.4